Prospective Graduate Students

 Why Choose USF

-The English department at USF prepares graduate students to become scholar-teachers who will be able to translate their analytical, creative, and communicative skills in a variety of positions both inside and outside the academy.
+The English department at USF prepares graduate students to translate their analytical, creative, and communicative skills in a variety of positions both inside and outside the academy.
 A warm and collaborative department where students receive individual attention, USF English prepares students in broad, foundational traditions while encouraging concentrations in areas of personal interest.

 USF English offers multiple degrees and graduate certificates.